The Development of Siberia and Far East

 Anglo-Saxon place names in Asia

-Among the listed peoples, the mentioned Chalandasy can be associated with the Chaladons, but there is also other information about the composition of the population of Siberia, in particular, in the works of Western European authors.
+Among the listed peoples, the mentioned Chalandasy can be associated with the Chaladons, also other information about the composition of the population of Siberia exists, in particular, in the works of Western European authors.
 The earliest work is a retelling of the messages of the Moscow envoy to the Pope, Dmitry Gerasimov, made by Paolo Giovio and published in 1525.
 Much more information about Siberia can be found in the "Notes on Muscovy" of the diplomat of the Holy Roman Empire Sigismund von Herberstein (1486-1566), who was ambassador to Moscow twice.
-This first information is stingy and overflowing with fiction and fantasies of informants, but analysis can reveal a rational grain in them.
-First of all, you should pay attention to the names of the people, deciphered using the Old English language.
-They may be the pair of Grustinovites and Serponovites, repeatedly mentioned by Herberstein.
+This first information is stingy and overflowing with the fiction and fantasies of informants, but analysis can reveal a rational grain in them.
+First of all, you should pay attention to the names of the people, deciphered using Old English.
+They may be two Grustinovites and Serponovites, repeatedly mentioned by Herberstein.
 For the name of the first, OE grist "grinding", "grain for grinding" is suitable.
 The Serponovites can be associated with the Setrapons mentioned by Paolo Giovio (ibid, 96), and then their name can be understood as "robbers" (OE. set "site, habitat" and riepan "to rob".
-Despite the fact that these people have a wild character and a ferocious appearance, they are engaged in trade and buy pearls and precious stones from former merchants arriving from the southern countries (ibid, 104).
+Although these people have a wild character and a ferocious appearance, they are engaged in trade and buy pearls and precious stones from former merchants arriving from the southern countries (ibid, 104).
 This characteristic distinguishes them from the majority of the population of Siberia.

 Ablegirim – OE. abal "power, strength", grimm "terrible, cruel".